 So Yodfat was an important Jewish city during the Second Temple period.
 Furthermore, its remains are at the heart of the Yodfat mountain range in the center of Lower Galilee.
-Moreover, Yodfat is one of the cities that according to the Mishnah were surrounded by a wall from the days of Joshua Ben-Nun.
-In addition, some have speculated that Yotvah mentioned in the book of Second Kings as the homeland of a Meshullemeth daughter of Haruz, the mother of King Amun is Yodfat.
+Moreover, according to the Mishnah, Yodfat is one of the cities that were surrounded by a wall from the days of Joshua Ben-Nun.
+In addition, some have speculated that Yotvah is mentioned in the book of Second Kings as the homeland of a Meshullemeth daughter of Haruz; the mother of King Amun is Yodfat.

-However, the oldest remains found at the site are from the early Hellenistic period, from the 4th and 3rd centuries BCE; therefore some scholars have rejected the identification of Yodfat-Yotvata.
-According to these findings, in this period Yodfat was a small settlement whose inhabitants were foreigners, and only with the conquest of the Galilee by the Hasmoneans did a Jewish population began to settle the area.
+However, the oldest remains found at the site are from the early Hellenistic period, from the 4th and 3rd centuries BCE; therefore, some scholars have rejected the identification of Yodfat-Yotvata.
+According to these findings, in this period, Yodfat was a small settlement whose inhabitants were foreigners, and only with the conquest of Galilee by the Hasmoneans did a Jewish population begin to settle in the area.

 Yodfat Has a Fascinating History From the Period of the Great Revolt

-So Yodfat National Park has a fascinating history from the period of the Great Revolt against the Romans; which began in 67 CE and ended in 70; in the destruction of the Second Temple.
-The revolt, which took place all over the country; also took place in Galilee under the command of Josephus Flavius, who established his seat in Yodfat.
-In fact, the Romans, led by General Vespasian; acted to suppress the revolt by conquering the bases of resistance through siege and fierce battles.
+So Yodfat National Park has a fascinating history from the period of the Great Revolt against the Romans, which began in 67 CE and ended in 70, in the destruction of the Second Temple.
+The revolt, which took place all over the country, also took place in Galilee under the command of Josephus Flavius, who established his seat in Yodfat.
+The Romans, led by General Vespasian, suppressed the revolt by conquering resistance bases through siege and fierce battles.

 Yodfat National Park: Archaeology